Arkadiy-Vladimirov/Portfolio/README.md

 # Portfolio
-This repository was made in order to collect all the projects I have done during my bachelor studies that I find signficant.
+This repository was made in order to collect my bachelor studies projects that I find signficant.